 A prospective Bidder requiring any clarification of the Bidding Documents may notify the TIA in writing or by an e-mail at the TIA’s mailing address indicated in the Invitation for Bids.
-The TIA may conduct a pre-bid meeting which will be notified in e-tender website/ website of the TIA.
+The TIA may conduct a pre-bid meeting which will be notified in e-tender website/ website of the TIA/ mentioned in InvitationFor Bids.
 The purpose of the meeting will be to clarify issues and to answer questions on any query that may be raised up to that stage.
-TIA reserves the right to take decision on nature and extent of amendments required.
+TIA reserves the right to take decision on nature and extent of amendments required(ifany).